 Auto repair shop

 Also commonly referred to as a “garage”.
-This is where you want to take your car for repairs on standard wear-and-tear issues — things like replacing your break pads, engine troubles, and your annual safety inspection (if your state requires one).
+This is where you want to go for auto repairs on standard wear-and-tear issues — things like replacing your break pads, wheel alignment, engine troubles, general maintenance, and your annual safety inspection (if your state requires one).
 If you need a “mechanic”, this is where you’re going.
-While most towns may have a dealer or two for specific car brands, there are generally dozens, if not hundreds, of independent auto repair shops in any given area.
-The most reliable independent garages can rival the service and expertise provided by dealerships — and often, at a fraction of the price.
+While most towns may have a dealer or two for specific car brands, there are generally dozens, if not hundreds, of independent auto repair services in any given area.
+The most reliable independent garages can rival the services and expertise provided by dealerships — and often, at a fraction of the price.
 However, there are less-than-reliable independent shops as well.
 That’s why it’s important to do your research (more on this below).

 Auto body shops